braze-inc/braze-docs/_docs/_help/help_articles/campaigns_and_canvas/more_people_in_control_group.md

 ---
 nav_title: Handling a Large Control Group
 article_title: Handling a Large Control Group
-page_order: 3
+page_order: 2

 page_type: solution
 description: "This help article describes why your control group might be larger than expected, and walks you through steps to fix this."
 tool: Canvas
 ---

-# Why Is My Control Group So Large?
+# Handling a Large Control Group

 When creating your Canvas, you may have expected your audience to split evenly between your control group and your variant group, like in [our example](#example) below.
 We can explain why that is and how to fix it!